hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 # "Laws": First Draft

-A colleague recommended framing some of these ideas as "laws," and, after reading [Kranzberg talk about his laws](https://www.jstor.org/stable/3105385), it seems like it's a bit of an art to formulate them.
+A colleague recommended framing some of these ideas as "laws," and, after reading [Kranzberg's laws and discussion around them](https://www.jstor.org/stable/3105385), it seems like it's a bit of an art to formulate them.
 Here are a few first stabs at some possible laws:

 |New technologies for making art are accused of threatening to "kill" art and make artists obsolete, but, in the long run, they actually enrich art and expand opportunities for artists.|